How to completely uninstall programs on a Mac [2026 Guide]

 If you’re not sure which app you need to quit or you want to quit apps on the go, the fastest way to do it is by using QuitAll.

-QuitAll allows you to quit any number of apps (or all at once) right from your menu bar.
+QuitAll is a macOS app that allows you to quit any number of apps (or all at once) right from your menu bar.
 At a glance, you can see how much CPU every app is consuming and whether any of the apps are non-responsive and need to be force-quit.
 For even faster quitting, you can set specific shortcuts in the app’s preferences.

-Having any troubles when you want to clear apps on Mac but they won’t quit?
+Having any trouble when you want to clear apps on Mac but they won’t quit?
 Use QuitAll and shut down all apps with one click.

-Best of all, CleanMyMac X and QuitAll are available to you absolutely free for seven days through the trial of Setapp.
-Setapp is a platform with more than 240 top-rated Mac and iOS apps across all categories, from web development to creative expression to optimization utilities.
+Best of all, CleanMyMac and QuitAll are available to you absolutely free for seven days through the trial of Setapp.
+Setapp is a platform with more than 250 top-rated macOS and iOS apps for various Apple devices, including Mac, iPhone, and iPad.
+You'll find apps across all categories, from web development to creative expression to optimization utilities.
 Try them all at no cost today and discover some new favorites!

 FAQ